 Founded by the Urban League of Greater Pittsburgh, the AAAT is committed to making a difference in education outcomes of African American youth in Southwestern Pennsylvania.
 The Trust is a team of more than one hundred African American leaders from every sector who volunteer to communicate with and serve students.
 The AAAT Collective Focus, a work project of the Trust, began at the University Preparatory School in the Hill District and Westinghouse School in Homewood to:

-- Support the emotional needs of 6th grade and 12th grade students with mentors;
+- Support the emotional needs of 6th grade through 12th grade students with mentors and graduation coaches;

 - Collaborate with established partnerships in the Hill District and Homewood;

 - Increase the numbers of students at both schools who are Promise Ready; and

 - Increase the percentage of students who apply to and enroll in post-secondary education.